Severe Gastric Side Effects Include Stomach Paralysis, Gastroparesis, And Intestinal Blockages

 We point out that the current drug labels for Ozempic and Wegovy do not warn about gastroparesis, stomach paralysis, and intestinal blockages or obstructions being potential side effects of Ozempic and Wegovy.
 As a result, patients are likely unaware that they are at risk for developing one of these severe gastric side effects, which can require hospitalization and surgery to treat.
 Furthermore, gastroparesis is a long-term, chronic condition that can be irreversible even after a patient stops using Ozempic or Wegovy.
 Gastroparesis may also be called delayed gastric emptying.

 Strictly Confidential, No Obligation.

-DrugInjuryLaw.com: Medical & Legal Information About Drug Side Effects (All website content by attorney Tom Lamb)
+DrugInjuryLaw.com: Medical & Legal Information About Drug Side Effects (Website content is written by Tom Lamb)

 Drug Injury Case Evaluation - Free.
 Confidential.
 No Obligation.
-(Case review is done by attorney Tom Lamb)
+(Attorney Tom Lamb does all case reviews)